PayPal Holdings, Inc. (PYPL) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 12, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PayPal Holdings, Inc. ("PayPal" or the "Company") (NASDAQ: PYPL).
+LOS ANGELES, March 18, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against PayPal Holdings, Inc. ("PayPal" or the "Company") (NASDAQ: PYPL).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN PAYPAL HOLDINGS, INC. (PYPL), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?